Skip to Content

 How often should I wash my type 4 hair?

-Wash your type 4 hair every 1-2 weeks to maintain moisture without stripping natural oils.
+Washing type 4 hair every one to two weeks keeps scalp moisture balance healthy without stripping natural oils.

 How does porosity affect 4b and 4c care?